-To do a Kegel exercise correctly, squeeze the muscles you would use to prevent yourself from passing gas.
+To do a Kegel exercise correctly, squeeze the muscles you would use to prevent yourself from passing urine or gas.
 Hold the contraction for two or three seconds, then release.
 Make sure to completely relax your pelvic floor muscles after the contraction.
 Repeat 10 times.
 Try to do four to five sets a day.

 Many of the things we do for fun (and work) count as exercise.
 Raking the yard counts as physical activity.
 So does ballroom dancing and playing with your kids or grandkids.
 As long as you're doing some form of aerobic exercise for at least 30 minutes a day, and you include two days of strength training a week, you can consider yourself an "active" person.

 For additional information on this and other questions about getting started on a healthy exercise program, buy Starting to Exercise, a Special Health Report from Harvard Medical School.